sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/get-started.md

 ### Using a File Manager

-In many use cases, it is useful to use local files instead of operating HTTP GET requests.
+The default behaviour of the implementation is to attempt to operate a HTTP GET request to the URI of a source, and to use the retrieved document as the literal for this name.
+One may choose to use local files instead.

 The Jena FileManager is designed just for that.
 It uses a configuration file to load files from disk instead of attempting HTTP GET calls.
 See
 [The Jena FileManager and LocationMapper](https://jena.apache.org/documentation/notes/file-manager.html).
 The following code illustrates how a `FileManager` can be passed to the constructor of a `PlanFactory`, in order to be used during the execution of the plans this `PlanFactory` will create.

 ```java